HMS Woodlark (1808): Merchantman and whaler

 In January 1851 Captain Sargeant replace Smith.
 Woodlark continued to engage in whaling.
 At around this time her owners became Flower, Salting, and Towns.
 By early 1857 her master was Captain Cook, though other masters may have sailed her before him but after Sargeant.
+In all, the vessel made 27 whaling voyages between 1820 and 1854.

 Thereafter it is not clear how much longer she sailed.